Salve, Folded foam, paua shell, dimensions variable

 Rooms, discarded wall rubble, panty hose, dimensions variable

-This work was made during residency at Homesession in Barcelona, January - March 2018.
+This work was made during residency at Homesession in Barcelona

-Following this I continued to explore the ethereality of water as a means to connect with the infinite and the cosmic, as well as humanity’s inevitable need to mould, confine, replicate and fetishize natural forms.
+Following this I continued to explore the ethereality of water as a means to connect with the infinite and the cosmic, as well as humanity’s inevitable need to mould, confine, fetishize and politicise natural forms and resources.
 Using somewhat crude synthetic allusions to the elements, coupled with traces of the real thing, Turn it into Water is a rumination on the way we navigate through confining environments, and the primal unknowns which linger behind our social frames of reference.
 Taking the office chair as a starting point, an object which encourages fluid efficient movement while ultimately confining the user to desk oriented work, Turn it into Water looks to arenas which aim to limit our agency, and explores the tragicomedy of capturing and entrapping the elusive.